Sonnerz/The-Cookbook/README.md

 https://docs.mongodb.com/manual/reference/database-references/

 I decided to redesign my mongo database.
-I opted to keep collections; categories, cuisine, difficulty, allergens to populate my dropdown lists.
+I opted to keep collections; categories, cuisine, difficulty, allergens to populate my form dropdown lists.
 I separated my users from the recipes to create two separate entities.
 As a recipe document is created in the recipes collection, the author of the recipe (the user who was logged in) is recorded against the recipe under the author field(STR).
-The author field becomes a Foreign Key in the recipe document to the primary key User _id in the user’s document in the Users collection.
+The author field becomes a Foreign Key in the recipe document to the primary key _id in the user’s document in the Users collection.

-The recipe document fields design was driven predominantly by the Add Recipe form.
+The recipe document field design was driven predominantly by the Add Recipe form.
 Votes and views were added to record the number of votes and views for that recipe When the recipe document is created both votes and views are set to 0.